- Purchase the complete Expat Arrivals Paris Guide (PDF)

 Expats legally residing in France are entitled to send their child to a public school in Paris at no cost.
-However, very few expats take advantage of this option.
-Partly, because most expats only move to the city for a few years.
+However, few expats take advantage of this option, partly because of the language barrier and partly because most expats only move to the city for a few years.

-For those looking to settle down in Paris in longer-term, it's worth exploring this option.
+For those looking to settle down in Paris longer term, it's worth exploring this option.
 Beyond monetary considerations, the biggest advantage of enrolling an expat child at a public school in Paris is that it allows them to become fluent in French which in turn helps them integrate into French society faster.

 That said, picking up a new language is easier for younger children.
 Older children who don’t already speak French often find attending public schools in France overwhelming because of the language barrier.
 While some schools do offer extra language classes to help bring foreign students up to speed, this remains relatively rare.

 The standards of public schools vary considerably in Paris.
 Better schools tend to be located in more affluent areas.
-Generally, class sizes at public schools are large.
-One teacher for 30 students is quite common.
+Generally, class sizes at public schools are large, and one teacher for 30 students is quite common.

 Private schools in Paris

 Private schools can be a great middle ground option for expats, especially as many of these provide classes taught in English as well as in French.
 There are two types of private schools in France: those that have contracts with the government and those that don't.
 A private school may ease a child's transition into French culture, especially for those from substantially different backgrounds.

 As fees can be subsidised by the government, expats find that private school fees in France are often cheaper than those at an equivalent school in their home country.